 ANTOR wishes to remind travelers to always remain vigilant and respectful of each destination’s covid protocols including the UK and Ireland's.
 It is easy when traveling on holiday to relax and forget the troubles of the world but until further notice, we need to be more sensitive to the global pandemic and how to avoid transmitting it.
 Make informed choices, check the FCO travel warnings, health, and insurance requirements before you book and before you travel.
 Together we can still enjoy safe travel experiences.

 As we ease out of lockdown, it’s good to know there’s a getaway destination on your doorstep for a long lazy holiday or short break.
-Closer to home, Jersey is the perfect staycation to rebalance and from the 26 April 2021, we look forward to welcoming back visitors from the UK and Crown Dependencies again.
+Closer to home, Jersey is the perfect staycation to rebalance and we are delighted to be welcoming visitors back to our island again.

-Regions within the UK are now categorised into three bands (Green, Amber and Red) with different testing and isolation requirements when arriving into Jersey.
+The UK is split into four regions, England, Scotland, Wales and Northern Ireland.
+Each region will be categorised into three bands (Green, Amber and Red) with different testing and isolation requirements when arriving into Jersey.

 The Tunisian government announced that travellers from all countries, including the UK, no longer have to self-isolate at a government-approved hotel for 14 days on arrival.
 Travellers must instead self-isolate at their accommodation (or their hotel) for 48 hours from their arrival and then take a COVID-19 PCR test.